TPedron/mini-crm/README.md

 ## Postman

 A Postman collection with requests defined for all endpoints can be found in the `/postman` directory along with an environment file.
-Please load both and set your environment values for `CONTACT_UUID` and `TAG_UUID` accordingly after creating records with the POST calls.
+The environment variables `CONTACT_UUID` and `TAG_UUID` are used in PATCH and DELETE requests and are auto-set after POST calls.

 ## Notes